 We started by making a sweet pastry for the crust of a jam pie.
 The crust was more finicky than I thought it would be but with a lot of help by the cooking teacher, we got the job done!

-Our primo was spaghetti alla carbonara, which started with the biggest, fattiest piece of porchetta I’d ever seen (see below), then mixed with cooked spaghetti, eggs and lots of cheese.
-With ingredients like that, it was sure to be delicious and it was.
+Our primo was spaghetti alla carbonara, which started with the biggest, fattiest piece of porchetta I’d ever seen (see below).
+It was then mixed with cooked spaghetti, eggs and lots of cheese.
+With ingredients like that, it was sure to be delicious.

 Most of the cooking other than the pies was done by our host, which meant we had a lot of time watching and drinking the various wines on offered.
 This worked extremely well for me!